quicwg/base-drafts/draft-ietf-quic-http.md

 cause the SETTINGS frame to be considered malformed and trigger a connection error.

-An implementation MUST ignore the contents for any EXTENDED_SETTINGS identifier it does not understand.
+An implementation MUST ignore the contents for any SETTINGS identifier it does not understand.

 SETTINGS frames always apply to a connection, never a single stream, and MUST only be sent on the connection control stream (Stream 3).
 If an endpoint